cesiu/EBScraper/README.md

-**classifier.py** is an experimental class that uses some very simple machine learning to attempt to figure out how to classify a creation by determining the Star Wars era (Original Trilogy, Expanded Universe, etc.) and the type (vehicle, diorama, etc.) it pertains to.
+**classifier.py** is an experimental class that uses something akin to two passes of a Naive Bayes algorithm to attempt to determine the Star Wars era (Original Trilogy, Expanded Universe, etc.) and the type (vehicle, diorama, etc.) it pertains to.
 The classifier is used by the scraper, not as a standalone program. `pypy classifier.py` will give the option of resetting the saved classification data.